jagerber48/sciform/docs/source/usage.rst

 >>> print(f'{val_unc:!2}')
 84.30 +/- 0.20

-Value/uncertainty pairs can also be shown in a common format where the uncertainty is displayed in parentheses after the value
+Value/uncertainty pairs can also be formatted in a common parentheses notation in which the uncertainty is displayed in parentheses following the value.

 >>> print(f'{val_unc:!2()}')
 84.30(20)

-value/uncertainty pairs are formatted according to the following
+Value/uncertainty pairs are formatted according to the following
 algorithm:

 #.
 Rounding is always performed using significant figure rounding
    applied to the uncertainty.
-If a ``precision`` is supplied then the uncertainty is rounded to that many signficant figures.
-Otherwise it is not rounded.
+If a ``precision`` is supplied then the uncertainty is rounded to significant figures consistent with the supplied ``precision``.
+Otherwise the uncertainty is left unrounded.
 #.
 The value is rounded to the digit corresponding to the least
-   significant digit of the uncertainty.
+   significant digit of the rounded uncertainty.
 #.
 The value for the exponent is resolved by applying the
    ``exp_mode`` to the larger of the value and uncertainty.
 #.
-The value and uncertainties mantissas are determined according to the
+The value and uncertainty mantissas are determined according to the
    value of the exponent determined in the previous step.
 #.
 The value and uncertainty mantissas are formatted together with the
    exponent according to the user-selected display options.